Entry Requirements & Visas

 Public Transport Passes

-Get a Rabbit Card for Bangkok's BTS and MRT at 100-500 THB for unlimited rides over several days, slashing urban transport costs by half compared to taxis.
+Get a Rabbit Card for Bangkok's BTS Skytrain and MRT at 100-500 THB for multi-day use, slashing urban transport costs by 50% compared to taxis (which start at 35 THB + traffic).

-Intercity options like overnight trains or buses via 12Go.asia provide affordable long-haul travel, with sleeper berths starting at 500 THB for routes like Bangkok to Chiang Mai.
+Intercity overnight trains or buses via 12Go.asia offer affordable long-haul travel - sleeper berths start at 500 THB for routes like Bangkok to Chiang Mai (versus 1,500+ THB flights).

 🏠